cardenasc33/receipt-processor-challenge/README.md

 ## Testing GET Endpoint
 1. Set the request to `GET` within Postman.

-2. Next enter the request: `http://localhost:8080/receipts/{ReceiptID}/point`.
-Replace {ReceiptID} with the receipt ID you just received from the message body of the POST request.
+2. Next enter the request: `http://localhost:8080/receipts/{id}/points`.
+Replace `{id}` with the receipt ID you just received from the message body of the POST request.

 ![receipt-GET](https://github.com/user-attachments/assets/73838dba-0f23-49a3-8781-b5c6998d3c74)